-The main issue with these FinTech apps, as I’ve recently discovered, is that they’re sometimes too new for their own good.
+The main issue with these fintech apps, as I’ve recently discovered, is that they’re sometimes too new for their own good.
 Their business models aren’t proven yet.
-As a result, what’s true about an app today, might not be true about it tomorrow.
+And as a result, what’s true about an app today, might not be true about it tomorrow.

-I’ve been reminded about how fast my recommendations can change with a recent series of events with apps like Digit and Dobot.
-They’ve both been a great addition to my money system.
+I’ve been reminded about how fast my recommendations can change with a recent series of events with apps like Digit.
 Back in 2015, I opened up my Digit account and ended up saving over $6,000 during the two years that I used it.
 The app was so useful to me that I recommended it to everyone I could.
-Then, a few months back, they dropped the bombshell – they were going to start charging 3 bucks a month to use the app.
+Then, after over a year of using it, they dropped the bombshell – they were going to start charging 3 bucks a month to use the app.
 Not a huge amount to be sure, but enough for me to stop recommending it – especially since there were free alternatives out there.

-It bummed me out that two apps I had been heavily recommending suddenly changed up their business model.
-I understand the need to make money – and 2 or 3 bucks a month isn’t a lot of money – but I just can’t recommend something that requires you to pay money in order to help optimize your saving.
+It bummed me out that the app that I had been heavily recommending suddenly changed up their business model.
+I understand they need to make money – and 2 or 3 bucks a month isn’t a lot of money – but I just can’t recommend something that requires you to pay money in order to help optimize your saving.
 And if I’m not using it, I’m not going to recommend other people to use it.

 Can We Trust FinTech?

-Digit and Dobot aren’t the first FinTech apps that have started switching up their business models.
+Digit isn’t the first FinTech app that switched up their business models.
 I was also a fan of Loyal3, a free app that allowed folks to invest small amounts of money into certain individual stocks – as little as $10 even.
-The nice thing about that app was that it let you invest in partial shares of a stock.
+The nice thing about that app was that it let you invest in partial shares of stock.
 For folks who just wanted to say they owned a small bit of Amazon or Apple, it was a perfect option.

 Unfortunately, Loyal3 ended up closing earlier this year.
 It’s a real bummer for anyone who wanted a free way to invest in these popular stocks.

-Just recently, another FinTech app I love, Betterment, changed up their business model by increasing rates from 0.15% to 0.25% for folks with $100,000 or more invested.
-As I’ve written in the past, I’m a big fan of roboadvisors.
-They’re a great way to get someone started with investing.
+Just recently, another fintech app I love, Betterment, changed up their business model by increasing rates from 0.15% to 0.25% for folks with $100,000 or more invested.
+As I’ve written in the past, I’m a big fan of roboadvisors and think they’re a great way to get someone started with investing.

 My guess is, we’ll see other companies pivot in the future as well.
-I do wonder a bit about what will happen to other “free” FinTech apps out there like Robinhood or WiseBanyan.
-The former is an app that allows folks to invest in individual stocks and ETFs at no cost.
-The latter is a completely free roboadvisor I’ve written about in the past.
-Will they really be able to remain free?
+I do wonder a bit about what will happen to some of the other free fintech apps out there like Robinhood, WeBull, or M1 Finance.
+Robinhood and WeBull are apps that allow you to invest in individual stocks and ETFs at no cost.
+M1 Finance is a free roboadvisor that lets you invest in a diversified portfolio at no cost.
+Will they really be able to remain free forever?
 My gut tells me probably not.

-With this changing FinTech landscape, what’s a tech savvy personal finance geek to do?
-The more risk adverse of you might just choose not to bother with these apps at all.
+With this changing fintech landscape, what’s a tech-savvy personal finance geek to do?
+The more risk-averse of you might choose not to bother with these apps at all.
 After all, why spend the time setting up a new app only to have to close it down a few months later.
-I know I sort of feel that way after opening up my Dobot account, only to find that I need to close it now after just a few months.

-I don’t recommend Digit or Dobot anymore, even though I recommended them once before.
-I could still push them – they offer referral bonuses if I get folks to sign up – but if I’m not using it, I don’t feel right telling others to use it too.
+I don’t recommend Digit anymore, even though I recommended them once before.
+I could still push it – they offer referral bonuses if I get folks to sign up – but if I’m not using it, I don’t feel right telling others to use it too.
 And I’m proud of the fact that I don’t just write about apps that offer me an affiliate bonus.
-I write about apps like Prism or Job Spotter, for example, even though they both offer me nothing.
 The way I see it, if it’s an app I would recommend my friends to use, I’ll recommend it to you too, even if it gives me no monetary benefit.